Kinimiwar/RedditAdBlocker/README.md

 # RedditAdBlocker
-Kill the ads on Reddit in Chrome
+Automatically kill ads on Reddit in Chrome

+TO INSTALL:

+download and unzip files from github repo open Chrome browse to "chrome://extensions" check box for "Developer mode" click on "Load unpacked extension..." browse to the unpacked repo directory and select "Open"